aishasalim/cheap_flights_bot/README.md

 💻 Data from the Spreadsheets that they could post from the chat. <br> Feel free to contribute to make this bot even better! 🤝 Happy flying! 🌍✈️

+The file GlobalAirportDatabase.txt was taken from open database that you can find on: http://www.partow.net/miscellaneous/airportdatabase/index.html#Downloads